jsmoriss/jsm-force-ssl/readme.txt

 Tested Up To: 5.0
 Stable Tag: 2.0.0

-No setup required - force HTTP URLs to HTTPS using WordPress filters for speed and reliability, along with 301 redirects for good SEO.
+No setup required - force HTTP URLs to HTTPS using WordPress filters, for speed and reliability, along with 301 redirects for good SEO.

 == Description ==